Technical University of Lisbon, Porugal

 Water management and water uses: public participation, stakeholders’ involvement and the role of science

-- How can researchers dialogue with users about groundwater?
-How can we join expert and lay knowledge in the study of water and its management??
+– How can researchers dialogue with users about water issues?
+How can we join expert and lay knowledge plus different scientific areas in the study of water and its management?

 - How can we link hydrological sciences and social sciences?